 I am extremely involved in social media (Facebook, Twitter, Google+), constantly updating my website & blog with fresh content, writing for my weekly photo newsletter, and always studying and learning new techniques to market and sell my work.

-Over 35 weekends in 2013 you can find me exhibiting my work at juried art festivals in AZ, CO, UT, WY, TX, and NM.
-A partial list of venues I have previously shown in include La Quinta Art Festival, Indio Southwest Arts Festival, Cottonwood Art Festival, Art Fair Jackson Hole, Crested Butte Art Festival, Vail Arts Festival, Arizona Fine Art Expo, and the Utah Arts Festival.
+Over 35 weekends in 2014 you can find me exhibiting my work at juried art festivals in AZ, CO, UT, WY, TX, and NM.
+A partial list of venues I have previously shown in include Celebration of Fine Art in Scottsdale Arizona, La Quinta Art Festival, Indio Southwest Arts Festival, Cottonwood Art Festival, Art Fair Jackson Hole, Crested Butte Art Festival, Vail Arts Festival, Arizona Fine Art Expo, and the Utah Arts Festival.

 The rest of the weekends and time between shows are reserved for teaching photo workshops and online classes, maintaining my popular photography blog, in the field photographing, and in my digital darkroom in my RV enhancing my photos.
 Being a full-time RV’er allows me to accomplish such an aggressive schedule and also allows me the benefit of being able to park my home in wonderful landscapes which I can photograph for days on end.